Santiago8888/Medium/Software-Pathology.md

 In Software this can be applied to understand that technical debt is the result of many poorly desigend individual functions acting together.

+Adopting the function as a minimal unit of Software Health analysis enables us to define concepts as "homeostasis" or "steady state" to empircally determine the characteristics of how a healthy function looks and consequently the health of a Software System.
+Some hints as to how this would look include:

 #### 3.3 Cells die due to injury, failure to adapt or age.